Meet JJ Chalmers - Strictly Come Dancing 2020 contestant and Invictus Games medallist

 JJ was the eighth celebrity contestant confirmed for the the 18th series of Strictly Come Dancing.

-Strictly fever is in full swing and this year’s Strictly Come Dancing line-up is ready to hit the dance floor.

-Taking on the Glitterball this year is JJ Chalmers – a television presenter and former Royal Marine and Invictus Games medallist.
+As the all-new Strictly Come Dancing line-up took to the dance floor for their first routines in week one, JJ Chalmers caught fans’ attention with the poignant story behind his Waltz.

+Revealing how, in a bid to impress his now-wife, he had started learning the dance from a fellow Marine whilst serving in Afghanistan, JJ touched viewers when they heard how, shortly afterwards, he was injured in an explosion.

-Strictly have released the songs and dances for week one, and Chalmers will be doing the waltz to What A Wonderful World by Louis Armstrong, with his professional dance partner Amy Dowden.
+JJ danced the Waltz to What A Wonderful World by Louis Armstrong, with his professional dance partner Amy Dowden.

-Luckily he already knows how to waltz as he learned the dance when he was in Afghanistan.
-Talk about preparation!

-The Strictly Come Dancing star will compete alongside former boxing champ Nicola Adams, comedian Bill Bailey, The Wanted’s Max George, Good Morning Britain’s Ranvir Singh and others.
+The Strictly Come Dancing star is competing alongside former boxing champ Nicola Adams, comedian Bill Bailey, The Wanted’s Max George, Good Morning Britain’s Ranvir Singh and others.

 Here’s everything you need to know about JJ Chalmers.